 Mike Bohn was named the director of athletics at the University of Cincinnati on Feb.
 6, 2014

-Bohn's career spans thirty years and includes record-setting achievements at multiple institutions.
+Bohn's career spans thirty-plus years and includes record-setting achievements at multiple institutions.

 As director of athletics at the University of Colorado from 2005 to 2013, Bohn successfully led their transition to the Pac-12 Conference.
 CU won four conference championship titles within two years, including the first for men's basketball in over 43 years.
 Meanwhile, Bohn enhanced academic support for scholar-athletes, resulting in departmental highs for APR and GPA.

 He oversaw several multi-million dollar capital projects and facility upgrades, as well as secured the largest corporate sponsorship in school history.
 In 2008, CU garnered national attention for launching the first zero-waste stadium initiative at the college or professional level.
 In 2013, CU was named the most economically efficient athletics department in the nation by the Laboratory for the Study of Intercollegiate Athletics at Texas A&M.

 Prior to the University of Colorado, Bohn served as director of athletics at San Diego State University.
 Under his watch, SDSU football increased season ticket sales by 27% and game-day attendance by 59%, in addition to setting a SDSU single-game attendance record of 57,000 against Idaho State.
 The SDSU baseball team set a NCAA single-game attendance record of 40,000.